 (4) Next, proceed to create your own username, password, and then select the Learner Group.

 Once you have completed the preceding steps you are logged in and registered for the course.
 You may begin the appropriate course or log out and return at another time.
 If you chose to log out, when you return to the CITI homepage you will not need to register again.
 You will login with the username and password you have already created.
 Upon completion of the course, you will receive a certificate of completion.
 A copy of this certificate should accompany your protocol.
-Please note: Online training takes approximately four hours.
+Please note: Online training takes approximately three hours.
 It is LMU policy that any certification is valid for five years regardless of source.

 Research with Minors